Astemes/astemes-lunit/docs/24_Profiling Tools/Profiling Tools.md

 - The reported coverage is zero for VIs which do not have debugging activated
 - VIs in vi.lib are ignored
 - Any VI with a name starting with `test` is ignored
-- Code coverage measurement is not available on real-time targets

 Further, it is important to understand that the number obtained does not tell anything about the quality of the tests.
 It only reveals how much of the code is exercised by the tests.